adryduty/Taiwanese-food-image-classification/README.md

 The images are not equally shaped therefore I've done a deep EDA and preprocessing in the first notebook in order to make them equally shaped and also to balance the classes (they are not balanced).

-The algorithm I've used is the Xception algorithm pretrained on the imagenet dataset (<a style=color:blue> transfer learning </a>).
+The algorithm I've used is the Xception algorithm pretrained on the imagenet dataset (transfer learning).
 The accuracy I've obtained on the test set is 77%.

 More comments in the notebooks!
 You can find the data in the kaggle link I've provided above.